chicken in truck

 june 2020

-An EU committee of inquiry on animal transports is created in June and meets regularly from September 2020.
-The committee of inquiry takes a close look at the failures of the European Commission and the EU Member States in implementing and enforcing the animal protection requirements on live animal transports.
+The European Parliament set up the Committee of Inquiry on the Protection of Animals during Transport (ANIT) in June 2020, with regular meetings beginning in September.
+The committee of inquiry takes a close look at the shortcomings of the European Commission and Member States in implementing and enforcing animal protection requirements on live animal transport.
 The systemic and recurrent abuses that animals endure every day are brought up for discussion on the highest political level of the European Union.

 FOUR PAWS Position Paper on Live Transport Proposal